Wedge Studio

 Prototype

-After creating the homepage prototype, I conducted an A/B test using Lyssna to compare the new design with the previous version.
-The new design performed better, with 80% of testers preferring it.
-However, additional feedback revealed that while the new design was easier to navigate, some participants preferred the more fun feel of the original design.
+After creating the homepage prototype, I conducted a preference test using Lyssna to compare the new design with the previous version.
+The new design performed better, with 80% of preference.
+However, further feedback revealed that although the new design was easier to navigate, some participants preferred the more fun feel of the original design.

 Selected by 20% of participants